cambridgehackers/dmac/doc/source/pciedma.rst

 .. bsv:struct:: MemDataF#(DataBusWidth)

-   One beat of the payload of a physical or logical memory read or write request.
+   One beat of the payload of a physical or logical memory transferToFpga or transferFromFpga request.

    .. bsv:field:: Bit#(DataBusWidth) data